tylernewnoise/VulkanFun/README.md

 # Vulkan Tutorial

-This is completly based on [this tutorial](https://vulkan-tutorial.com), all hail goes to this guy.
+This is heavily based on [this tutorial](https://vulkan-tutorial.com), all hail goes to this guy.
 It loads a 3D Model from a obj-file, puts a texture on it and applies [Phong Shading](https://en.wikipedia.org/wiki/Shading#Phong_shading).

 ### General